Supreme Court: Inman recall petition OK despite missing word

 Nearly 14,000 voter signatures were filed to force a recall election for Inman, whom a jury this month acquitted of lying to the FBI.
 Jurors deadlocked on attempted bribery and extortion charges stemming from an alleged scheme to trade his vote on wage legislation for campaign donations from a union, and he may be tried again in federal court.

-In November, state elections director Sally Williams told the Recall Inman Committee that its signatures were insufficient because the heading of every sheet, when listing the criminal charges Inman faces, said attempted extortion “under color of official” instead of “under color of official right.”
+In November, state elections director Sally Williams told the recall group that its signatures were insufficient because the heading of every sheet, when listing the criminal charges Inman faces, said attempted extortion “under color of official” instead of “under color of official right.”
 The appeals court rejected the group’s appeal in a 2-1 decision.

 The recall election still may not happen.